 The Berlin Blockade had profound effects on both the city of Berlin and the wider context of the Cold War:

-- Political Division: The blockade further solidified the division between communist East Germany and democratic West Germany, which would remain until the reunification in 1990.
+- Political Division: It also cemented the split between communist East Germany and democratic West Germany — a split that followed the German Communists until the unification in 1990.

-- German Economic Miracle: The successful airlift and Western support helped foster economic growth in West Germany, leading to the “Wirtschaftswunder” or German Economic Miracle.
-This played a significant role in shaping the post-war order.
+- German Economic Miracle: The airlift was successful and Western support helped foster an economic growth in West Germany, which produced something of a Western miracle of an economy — the “Wirtschaftswunder.”
+It was to play a big part in shaping the post war order.

 5. Legacy and Remembrance